How To Overcome Holiday Stress

 1—God’s Promises – Introduction

-All verses are from the English Standard Bible.
-If you find my posts and website helpful, please share the links with your friends and family, hopeforcompletehealing.com.
-The information is copyright protected, and no part of the posts or my book may be reproduced without proper citation to Joyce Hanscom.
+All verses are from the English Standard Version.
+If you find my posts and website helpful, please share this link with your friends and family: hopeforcompletehealing.com.
+The information is copyright protected.
+Please do not reproduce any part of the posts or my book without proper citation to Joyce Hanscom and this website.

-Contact me at hopeforcompletehealing@gmail.com, and ask for a PDF of Eight Life-changing Prayers from the Bible.
-The prayers are for the Spirit of wisdom, renewal, spiritual strength, knowledge of His will, virtues of God, non-believers, 23rd Psalm, and victory.
+Contact me at hopeforcompletehealing@gmail.com and ask for a PDF of Eight Life-Changing Prayers from the Bible.
+The prayers are for the Spirit of wisdom, renewal, spiritual strength, knowledge of His will, virtues of God, non-believers, the 23rd Psalm, and victory.
 I will also send you the Lord’s Prayer Model to pray effectively.
 Please leave your name, so I know you are a real person making the request.

 How to Eliminate the “Unworthy” Belief to Have Joy